Web Element Relocalization in Evolving Web Applications: A Comparative Analysis and Extension Study: Approaches

 \subsection{Implementation}

-To be able to use the Similo algorithm in a practical setting, we implemented a library for Java, compatible with the Selenium WebDriver framework.
+To be able to evaluate the Similo algorithm in a practical setting, we implemented a library for Java, compatible with the Selenium WebDriver framework.
 The library wraps standard Selenium locators and automatically uses the Similo algorithm to identify the correct web element when the original locator fails.
 Upon first usage or locator changes, the library captures relevant element properties and saves them in an SQL database to do accurate matching in subsequent test executions.
 The wrapper supports all Selenium's locator strategies (e.g., XPath, CSS selectors, ID), minimizing integration effort with existing test suites.

-The implementation features built-in self-repair capabilities and intelligently updates locators within the database when elements change.
+The implementation features built-in self-repair capabilities by locating the element whose locator is broken and using it to continue test execution.
+It also intelligently updates locators within the database when elements change by determining the most stable of the basic locators \xpath{}, \id{} and \idxpath{} and using it for future localizations.
 Doing so, it enhances test resilience without modifying test code directly but remembering the connection between the locator and its current state of properties.
 Moreover, the library monitors Similo scores and issues configurable warnings when low score matches occur, guiding developers toward potentially broken locators.
 The library is available on GitHub and has comprehensive documentation~\cite{replication-package}.